 UPSC Syllabus for Prelims

 The two papers are considered as general studies-1 and general studies-2 respectively.
-It should be duly noted that the General studies paper -2 is only a qualifying paper also known as CSAT, aspirants should obtain 33%of marks
+It should be duly noted that the General studies paper -2 is only a qualifying paper with minimum qualified marks fixed at 33%

 UPSC Syllabus for Mains